git-town/action/README.md

 ### History Limit

 In order to accurately visualize stacked changes, the action needs to fetch _all_ open and closed pull requests.
-This can problematic for larger/older repositories that have a large number of closed pull requests.
+However, this can increase the runtime of the action for larger/older repositories.

-The action can be configured to fetch a limited number of closed pull requests.
-This is customizable with the `history-limit` input:
+If you're experiencing long runtimes, the `history-limit` input can be configured to limit the total number of closed pull requests fetched by the action:

 ```yaml
 - uses: git-town/action@v1